jetbrains-academy/refactoring-course/CodeStyleAndFormatting/ConfigureCodeStyleSettingsInIDE/task.md

 - Add a newline character at the end of the last line in the file.

 <div class="hint">
-Check out EditorConfig documentation to read about the existing properties: <a href="https://github.com/editorconfig/editorconfig/wiki/EditorConfig-Properties">GitHub</a>.
+Check out EditorConfig documentation to read about the existing properties: <a href="https://github.com/editorconfig/editorconfig/wiki/EditorConfig-Properties">EditorConfig GitHub page</a>.
 </div>

 <div class="hint">

 - `indent_size` - indentation size;
 - `indent_style` - indentation style;
 - `max_line_length` - forces hard line wrapping after the number of characters specified;